MFR6340/theenglishextension.org/open-world-3/unit-5: Green Ideas.md

-# Open World 3, Unit 5: Green Ideas
+# Open WorldW 3, Unit 5: Green Ideas
 *This post contains links.
-If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*
+If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwOTY3NTM3MDFdfQ==
+eyJoaXN0b3J5IjpbODc5NzEwNDI2LC0xMDk2NzUzNzAxXX0=
 -->